onkura/probity-runtime-verification-studies/README.md

 ## Experiment 01 — Runtime Verification Behavior Study

-A controlled runtime experiment evaluating the behavior of frontier models operating as autonomous agents.

-The experiment analyzes whether trace-based verification infrastructure can identify behavioral failures that remain invisible under outcome-only evaluation.
+A controlled runtime experiment evaluating whether trace-based verification can identify behavioral failures that are not visible under outcome-only evaluation.

+This experiment establishes that:

+> Agents can reach correct outcomes through flawed internal processes.

 Models evaluated include: